Timișoara: Television stations

 TVR Timișoara is one of the four territorial studios of the Romanian Television Society.
 It broadcasts since 17 October 1994 and covers the western part of Romania (Timiș, Arad, Caraș-Severin and Hunedoara counties), as well as the Romanian communities in Vojvodina (Serbia) and southeastern Hungary.
-TVR Timișoara is a member of CIRCOM Regional and has collaborated over the years with regional public televisions in Novi Sad (Serbia), Szeged (Hungary) and Uzhgorod (Ukraine).
+TVR Timișoara is a member of CIRCOM Regional and has collaborated over the years with regional public televisions in Novi Sad (Serbia), Szeged (Hungary) and Uzhhorod (Ukraine).
 Teleuniversitatea (Teleuniversity) has the status of a department within the Polytechnic University, obtaining a broadcasting license in 1994.
 Teleuniversitatea is a television station with educational objectives, which operates on a non-profit basis, without a budget allocation.
 TV Europa Nova is the only local private television station.
 It first aired on 1 May 1994.

 Notable people

+Honorary citizens

+Among the recipients of the honorary citizenship of Timișoara are:

 International relations

-Timișoara hosts two general consulates (Germany and Serbia) and 14 honorary consulates (Austria, Bulgaria, the Czech Republic, Estonia, France, Italy, Moldova, the Netherlands, North Macedonia, Peru, South Korea, Spain, Sweden and Tunisia).
+Timișoara hosts two general consulates, representing Germany and Serbia.
+The German consulate is situated in the Flavia Palace on Splaiul Tudor Vladimirescu, whereas the Serbian consulate is located at 4 Remus Street.